-Solves the perfect foresight model with a Levenberg-Marquardt mixed complementarity problem (LMMCP) solver (Kanzow and Petra (2004)), which allows to consider inequality constraints on the endogenous variables (such as a ZLB on the nominal interest rate or a model with irreversible investment).
+Solves the perfect foresight model with a Levenberg-Marquardt mixed complementarity problem (LMMCP) solver (Kanzow and Petra, 2004), which allows to consider inequality constraints on the endogenous variables (such as a zero lower bound, henceforth ZLB, on the nominal interest rate or a model with irreversible investment).
 This option is equivalent to stack_solve_algo=7 and solve_algo=10.
-Using the LMMCP solver requires a particular model setup as the goal is to get rid of any min/max operators and complementary slackness conditions that might introduce a singularity into the Jacobian.
-This is done by attaching an equation tag (see Model declaration) with the mcp keyword to affected equations.
-This tag states that the equation to which the tag is attached has to hold unless the expression within the tag is binding.
-For instance, a ZLB on the nominal interest rate would be specified as follows in the model block:
+Using the LMMCP solver avoids the need for min/max operators and explicit complementary slackness conditions in the model as they will typically introduce a singularity into the Jacobian.
+This is done by setting the problem up as a mixed complementarity problem (MCP) of the form: